Co-owner's Guide to Documentation & Record Keeping

 4. Missed or late payments

-👉 Payments must come from one source
+👉 Payments needs to come from one source

 👉 Coordination is required